gohugoio/hugo/docs/content/en/templates/internal.md

 - `audio` and `videos` are URL arrays like `images` for the audio and video metadata tags, respectively.
 - The first 6 `tags` on the page are used for the tags metadata.
 - The `series` taxonomy is used to specify related "see also" pages by placing them in the same series.
+- `author` gets set for each page author, if page authors are set, or site authors otherwise.
+- `publisher` is set to the `.Site.Social.facebook` value, and could correspond to a Facebook page for your website

 If using YouTube this will produce a og:video tag like `<meta property="og:video" content="url">`.
 If using a YouTube link make sure this is in **https://www.youtube.com/v/NlXVWtgLNjY** not __https://www.youtube.com/watch?v=NlXVWtgLNjY__